charmed-kubernetes/jenkins/docs/releases/stable/index.md

 ### Submit PR's to bundle and charms to pin snap version

-We need to make sure that the bundle fragments and kubernetes-worker/master are set to `<k8sver>/stable` prior to cutting a new release.
+We need to make sure that the bundle fragments and kubernetes-worker/master/e2e are set to `<k8sver>/stable` prior to cutting a new release.

+> Note: The charms themselves also need to be done as some do not use our bundles for deployment.

 ### Tag existing stable branches with the current stable bundle